GetStream/stream-video-unity/README.md

 ## 📕 Tutorials

-With Stream's video components, you can use their SDK to build in-app video calling, audio rooms, audio calls, or live streaming.
-The best place to get started is with their tutorials:
+With Stream's video components, you can use our SDK to build in-app video calling, audio rooms, audio calls, or live streaming.
+The best place to get started is with our tutorials:

 - **[Video & Audio Calling Tutorial](https://getstream.io/video/docs/unity/tutorials/video-calling/)**
 - **[Audio Rooms Tutorial](https://getstream.io/video/docs/unity/tutorials/audio-room/)**